paysuper/paysuper-docs/content/docs/payments/live.md

 `Dashboard`

-Choose the complete set of supported languages for the project and products descriptions on the Project Settings page in your PaySuper Dashboard.
+Choose the complete set of supported languages for the project and products descriptions on the Project Settings page in your Unlimint Game Services Dashboard.
 Fill in localised project and products descriptions.
 These will be listed on the payment form and customer receipt emails.

 ## Prefill the customer data